zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-local.md

 ## Limitations

-If a PX storage node goes down and cluster is still in quorum, a storage less node will not automatically replace the storage node.
+If a Portworx storage node goes down and cluster is still in quorum, a storage less node will not automatically replace the storage node.